UCL/ADMUR/cran-comments.md

 # ADMUR version 1.0.1

 ## Round 1: 2020-11-28 This is a new submission.
-Please accept my apologies for the short period since last submission (22 days).
+Please accept my apologies for the short period since last submission (23 days).
+Much development has been done in this time.
 I anticipate a much longer period before next submission.

 ### Test environments
 * local Windows 10, R 4.0.3